Just because you start and stop your fitness goals doesn’t mean you’re lazy. You might just be using the wrong form of motivation.

 What is Intrinsic Motivation?

-Intrinsic motivation refers to an action or behaviour that is driven by internal reward.
+Intrinsic motivation refers to an action or behaviour that is driven by an internal reward.
 The motivation to engage in a behaviour or action comes from within because it is satisfying to you.
 These are personal and are usually driven by our values or principles.
 Intrinsic motivation is the strongest form of motivation as we do not have to rely on external motivation to maintain the course we have chosen.

 “Intrinsic motivation occurs when we act without any obvious external rewards.
 We simply enjoy an activity or see it as an opportunity to explore, learn, and actualize our potential.”Introduction to Psychology: Gateways to Mind and Behaviour With Concept Maps